TonioGela/blog/content/just.en/index.md

 that depend on environment variables defined in the `.profile` of a deleted user.

-The last time you used [ShellCheck] to check the scripts, the linter exploded and somewhere in the world [Stephen Bourne] suddenly began crying without any apparent reason.
+The last time you used [ShellCheck] to check the scripts, the linter exploded, and somewhere in the world, [Stephen Bourne] suddenly began crying without any apparent reason.

 ## Just to the rescue

-As its Github [README] states Just _is handy way to save and run project-specific commands_ called **recipes**, stored in a file called `justfile` with a syntax inspired by **Make**.
+As its Github [README] states, Just _is a handy way to save and run project-specific commands_ called **recipes**, stored in a file called `justfile` with a syntax inspired by **Make**.

 Here's a tiny example:
 ```make